 The SEQ-NUMBER field is only used when the RESPONSES function has been agreed to.
 It contains a 2 byte binary number, and is used to correlate positive and negative responses to the data messages for which they were intended.
-See the section entitled "The RESPONSES Function" for further information.
-When the RESPONSES function is not agreed to, this field should always be set to 0×00000 by the sender and ignored by the receiver.
+This field must be sent in network byte order ("big endian").
+If either byte contains a 0xff, it should be doubled to 0xffff before sending and stripped back to 0xff upon receipt; this is standard IAC escaping.
+See the section entitled "The RESPONSES Function" for further information on the use of the SEQ-NUMBER field.
+When the RESPONSES function is not agreed to, this field should always be set to 0x0000 by the sender and ignored by the receiver.